ChrisChrisLoLo/beyblock20/README.md

 <img src="https://raw.githubusercontent.com/ChrisChrisLoLo/beyblock20/master/images/PXL_20220821_181439555.jpg" width="500">

 ## Design
 This design came out the Seeedstudio SeeeduinoXiao Keyboard Competition.
 The Seeeduino XIAO is a great, affordable, little microcontroller.
 I'm a big fan of the USB C port and castellated pins on it.
 It's biggest tradeoff was that there aren't as many pins on it as a pro-micro, meaning that you have to think outside the box to get enough pins to make a keyboard out of it.
 I found this constraint to be really fun, since I pushed me to take an I2C "split" keyboard approach.
-The beyblock20 also draws inspiration from Zack Freedman's (Mirage Keyboard)[https://github.com/ZackFreedman/MiRage], particularly with the idea of an unbounded I2C bus.
+The beyblock20 also draws inspiration from Zack Freedman's [Mirage Keyboard](https://github.com/ZackFreedman/MiRage), particularly with the idea of an unbounded I2C bus.

 Thank you to Seeedstudio for manufacturing these boards for free for the competition.
-I found the board to be an excellent product, and the community support for said board to be awesome.
+I found the Seeduino Xiao RP2040 board to be an excellent product, and the community support for said board to be awesome.

 <img src="https://raw.githubusercontent.com/ChrisChrisLoLo/beyblock20/master/images/PXL_20220821_182140266.jpg" width="500">